paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ### Reliability

 - The reliability pillar includes the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.
+Key topics include distributed system design, recovery planning, and adapting to changing requirements.
 - Recover from infrastructure or service disruptions
 - Dynamically acquire computing resources to meet demand
 - Mitigate disruptions such as misconfigurations or transient network issues